alexlongshaw/alexlongshaw.github.io/about.md

 permalink: /about/
 ---

  Hi, I'm Alex.
+I am a seasoned Security Architect, working at [Lendable](https://www.lendable.co.uk/), primarily work on auditing, web application security, managing compliance initives and programming.
+I have spent much of my career working regulated environments, particularly in the financial services sector.

+### Education

-I work as a Software Architect at [Lendable](https://www.lendable.co.uk/) where I build web apps.
-I also dabble in a bit of Python, Android, dev-ops and most recently, [Elixr](http://elixir-lang.org/).
-I studied Computing (BSc) at The University of the West of England.
+Computing (BSc) at The University of the West of England.

-When I'm not at work, you can find me cycling/running, fixing things, watching Netflix or occasionally skiing.

-**Skills**

-Programming:

-* PHP
-* Symfony2/3
-* Python
-* Java/Android

-Other:

-* Git
-* SQL
-* AWS/Linux server administration
-* HTML/CSS

-Symfony/LEMP is my default stack and tend to write in PHPStorm using the Vim plugin.